 eForms Logo

-A Kansas transfer on death deed, or TOD deed for short, is a form that can be used to ensure that real estate is transferred directly to a successor following its owner’s death.
+A Kansas transfer on death deed, or TOD deed for short, is a form that can be used to transfer real estate directly to a successor following its owner’s death.
 It provides a way to avoid probate for real estate.
-The actual transfer of ownership does not occur until the death of the owner.
-The owner can revoke the transfer on death deed at any time during his or her life.
+The actual transfer of ownership does not occur until the owner's death.

 Requirements

-• Recording: Must be recorded with the register of deeds in the county where the property is located (§ 59-3502)
+• Recording: Must be recorded with the register of deeds in the county where the property is located.[1]

 • Witnesses: Not required